 The West Brisbane LMF under Alternative B would provide storage capacity for trains, accommodate light maintenance activities, and entail large industrial buildings and parallel outdoor storage tracks.
 The West Brisbane LMF would not block views of prominent distant landscape features (San Francisco skyline, San Francisco Bay, Candlestick Point, or distant hills) from the residential areas on San Bruno Mountain.
-The Authority would solicit input from local jurisdictions and incorporate local aesthetic preferences into final design and construction of the LMF with regard to vegetative screening, the design of the realigned Tunnel Avenue overpass, and modifications to the Bayshore Station (AVQ-IAMF#1, AVQ-IAMF#2).
-These project features would avoid and minimize visual impacts from the West Brisbane LMF by integrating the LMF into the surrounding visual environment.
+Removal of a large portion of Icehouse Hill for the West Brisbane LMF would increase residents' views of development from neighborhoods on San Bruno Mountain.
+The Authority will solicit input from local jurisdictions and incorporate local aesthetic preferences into a Design Options and Aesthetics Cooperative Agreement that will be used to implement local jurisdictions' aesthetic approaches in the construction procurement documents for the LMF with regard to vegetative screening, the design of the realigned Tunnel Avenue overpass, and modifications to the Bayshore Station (AVQ-IAMF#1, AVQ-IAMF#2) to soften the appearance of the LMF and rail infrastructure from residential areas.
+These project features will avoid and minimize visual impacts from the West Brisbane LMF by integrating the LMF into the surrounding visual environment.